London Zoo: The Casson Pavilion

-The Casson Pavilion is one of the zoo’s Grade II listed buildings and was designed by architect Sir Hugh Casson between 1962-1965.
-It was originally built to house rhinos and elephants, but since the animals were moved to Whipsnade Zoo in 2001 after killing a keeper, the building has housed camels and porcupines, and was at one point in time part of Tiger Territory when it housed bearded pigs and Malayan tapirs.It is now its own exhibit known as The Cassons and houses a family of red river hogs and a babirusa.
+The Casson Pavilion is one of the zoo's Grade II listed buildings and was designed by architect Sir Hugh Casson between 1962 and 1965.
+The building was originally built to house rhinos and elephants.
+However, after an accident in which a keeper was killed in 2001, the animals were relocated to Whipsnade Zoo, and since then, the building has housed camels and porcupines.
+At one point, it was also part of Tiger Territory when it housed bearded pigs and Malayan tapirs and Pygmy Hippos.
+It is now its own exhibit, known as The Cassons, and it houses a family of red river hogs and babirusas.

 Gorilla Kingdom

 Opened by the Duke of Edinburgh in March 2007, Gorilla Kingdom consists of a moated island, home to a group of western lowland gorillas.
-The zoo currently owns 6 gorillas: two adult females named Mjuuku and Effie, an infant female named Alika (the daughter of Mjuuku and former silverback Kumbuka) born in December 2014, and an infant male named Gernot born in November 2015.
-The Gorilla Kingdom area also features smaller enclosures housing white-naped mangabeys Celebes crested macaques and Diana monkeys.
+The zoo currently holds seven gorillas: an adult male named Kiburi, two adult females named Mjukuu and Effie, a juvenile female named Alika (the daughter of Mjukuu and former silverback Kumbuka) born in December 2014, a juvenile male named Gernot (the son of Effie and former silverback Kumbuka) born in November 2015, a female infant named Juno born to mother Mjukuu on 17 January 2024 and a second female infant named Venus was born to mother Effie on 8 February 2024, just three and a half weeks after the first.
+The Gorilla Kingdom area also features smaller enclosures housing white-naped mangabeys, Sulawesi Crested Macaque, Colobus Guereza, and Diana monkeys.
+The exhibit also features a walk-through aviary housing African birds.

 Into Africa

-Into Africa is an Africa-themed area opened in April 2006.
-Animals on display in this area include Chapman's zebras, common warthogs, okapis, Rothschild's giraffes, pygmy hippos and African wild dogs and a Burchell's zebra.
-London Zoo's Giraffe House was first built in 1837, and is the world's oldest zoo building that is still used for its original purpose.
-The current giraffe enclosure features a high-level viewing platform to give the public face-to-face contact with the giraffes.
-The Giraffe House is heritage listed.
+Into Africa is an Africa-themed area that opened in April 2006.
+Animals on display in this area include Chapman's zebras, common warthogs, okapis, common ostriches, giraffes, pygmy hippos, and African wild dogs.
+The Giraffe House at London Zoo, built in 1837, is the world's oldest zoo building still used for its original purpose.
+The Giraffe House has been designated as a Grade II listed building because of its historical and architectural significance.

 Rainforest Life and Night Life

 Rainforest Life is a walk-through indoor exhibit that houses many species of South American rainforest animals.
-Among the species in the main forest walk-through are Linnaeus's two-toed sloths, golden lion tamarins, red titi monkeys, red-faced spider monkeys, big hairy armadillos, Goeldi's marmosets, southern tamandua, golden-headed lion tamarins, red-footed tortoises and Rodrigues flying foxes.
-The building also has a darkened area called "Nightlife", which houses nocturnal animals such as Mohol bushbaby, slender lorises, West African pottos, Malagasy giant rats, aye-ayes and blind cave fish.
+Among the species in the main forest walk-through are Linnaeus's two-toed sloths, golden lion tamarins, red titi monkeys, Lac Alaotra bamboo lemurs, big hairy armadillos, Goeldi's marmosets, southern tamanduas, golden-headed lion tamarins, red-footed tortoises, narrow-striped mongooses and Rodrigues flying foxes.
+The building also has a darkened area called "Nightlife", which houses nocturnal animals, including Mohol bushbabies, Senegal bushbabies, grey slender lorises, West African pottos, Malagasy giant rats, naked mole-rats, pygmy slow lorises, harvest mice, lesser hedgehog tenrecs and northern treeshrews.

+Night Life is located below Rainforest Life, with the bottom of the latter exhibit being viewable from a point in the former.